AM Technical Profile: WXJC

 // WXJC-FM Cullman

-// W245CS Birmingham
+// W237EK Birmingham

 History:

 This station dates back to an original construction permit issued to Thomas N. Beach (or Beech?), for a 250 watt full time broadcast on 1490 kHz.
 It signed on in 1946 as WTNB (for the owner's initials), with studios at the corner of 2nd Avenue North and 21st Street North in downtown Birmingham.
-The transmitter was somewhere in the city limits.
+The transmitter was only specified as somewhere in the city limits.
 The station was affiliated with the Mutual network.

 Before signing on, Beach applied to move the station to 850 kHz with 5 kW days and 1 kW nights, but another broadcaster objected to the move and it went into a black hole for a few years.
 Ownership was modified in 1948 when Beach entered a partnership with Roy M. Hofheinz, as "Radio Station WTNB"; months later that company changed name to Pilot Broadcasting Corporation.
 They moved the studios to 3427 27th Avenue north in Collegeville in 1949.